 COMPOSITION OF THE MINISTRY

-Ministry of Law and Justice comprises of the Legislative Department and the Department of Legal Affairs.
+The Ministry of Law and Justice consists of three Departments, namely, the Legislative Department, the Department of Legal Affairs and the Department of Justice.
 The Department of Legal Affairs is concerned with advising the various Ministries of the Central Government while the Legislative Department is concerned with drafting of principal legislation for the Central Government.
 India Code which consists of laws enacted from the previous century and which are in force in the territory of India are available on the net